weixian-zhang/Panorama/README.md

 This workbook contains 5 tabs:
 * VM Availability: A simple graph view of Azure Health metrics.
 Green means VM is available, Orange can means stopped or not available for whatever reasons.
 * CPU & Memory: This gives you the details of each VM what is the current CPU consupmtion in % and the number of cores.
 For memory, it shows the Available Memory out of Total Memory of the VM spec.
-* Disk Capacity: Breaks down all drives hold by each VM and the free space.
+* Disk Capacity: Breaks down all drives attached to each VM and shows the free space in each drive. ([D drive](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/change-drive-letter) is a temp drive).
 Any disk lesser 15GB of free space will be marked Red.
-* Patch Status: This tab gives you a <em>Grid Summary and Detail</em> view where you can select a VM and table below shows you which patches are missing.
+* Patch Status: This tab gives you a <em>Grid Summary and Detail</em> view where you can select a VM in the Summary Table while the Details Table below shows you which patches are missing.
 * Change Tracking: Showcase 5 areas of changes: File, Windows Services, Linux Daemons, Software and Registry

 ### Firewall Insights Workbook
-This workbook categorizes traffics that are processed by your Azure Firewall into 4 tabs filtered views of: Threat Intelligence, NAT, Network and Application FQDNs
+This workbook categorizes traffics that are processed by Azure Firewall into 4 tabs filtered views of: Threat Intelligence, NAT, Network and Application FQDNs

 ### Log Analytics Insights Workbook
 It operates 1 workspace at a time, contains a view of ingested logs in GB grouped by Monitoring Solution, and Kubernetes specific logs collection by enabling ContainerInsignts.